nus-tic2002-2018/website/schedule/evidence/oop.md

 <div id="polymorphism_how">

-Explain how substitutability operation overriding, and dynamic binding relates to polymorphism by taking a real example from the project.
+Explain how substitutability operation overriding, and dynamic binding relates to polymorphism using a new example (i.e., without using examples given in the textbook).

 </div>